BoxUpp/Puppet-Modules/mod_jk/README.md

 ##Overview

-The Tomcat-Cluster module installs the Tomcat cluster using apache and tomcat connector mod_jk.
+The Mod_Jk module installs the Tomcat cluster using apache and tomcat connector mod_jk.

 ##Module Description

-The Tomcat-Cluster module handles installing, configuring, and running apache and tomcat connector mod_jk across a range of operating systems and distributions.
+The Mod_Jk module handles installing, configuring, and running apache and tomcat connector mod_jk across a range of operating systems and distributions.

 ##Architecture